PrincessStellar/ATM-10-a/README.md

-All The Mods 10
+All The Mods 10 - Aeronautics Edition
 ======
-This is the official repository and issue-tracker for All The Mods 10 1.21.1
+This is the official repository and issue-tracker for All The Mods 10 - Aeronautics 1.21.1

 Does "All The Mods" *really* contain ALL THE MODS?
 No, of course not.